ps-nithin/zumo-jetson/README.md

 11. Powered by 4xAA batteries.

 # Setup
 Tested to run on a Jetson Nano with Jetpack 4.6.1.
-Should work with other jetsons also.
 1. Install jetson-utils
 https://github.com/dusty-nv/jetson-utils